AtaurRahman-dev/Pizza-Sales-Analysis/README.md

 ## ✅ Data Verification

-Every visualization created in Excel was verified using the raw SQL output to ensure data integrity and accuracy.
+Each Excel visualization was cross-checked with SQL query output to ensure accurate and consistent reporting.

 ---